The public and private faith of Hillary Clinton

 Another spiritual classic offered lessons on forgiveness.

-Clinton says she first read "The Parable of the Prodigal Son," by Henri Nouwen, a Dutch Catholic priest, in 1994.
+Clinton says she first read "The Return of the Prodigal Son" by Henri Nouwen, a Dutch Catholic priest, in 1994.
 Separately, two friends gave it to her, she writes in "Living History."
 The book became a "lifeline," she would later say.

-Nouwen, a well-known spiritual writer, analyzes Jesus' story about the prodigal son from several perspectives: the father who forgives his wayward son; the son who returns home after squandering his family fortune; and the dutiful other son who had remained home.
+Nouwen, a well-known spiritual writer, analyzes Jesus' story about the prodigal son from several perspectives: the father who forgives his wayward son, the son who returns home after squandering his family fortune, and the dutiful other son who had remained home.

-Clinton has said the book's emphasis on the "daily discipline of gratitude," struck her with the force of epiphany.
+Clinton has said the book's emphasis on the "daily discipline of gratitude" struck her with the force of epiphany.
 Even amid Washington's craziness and pitched partisan battles, she had much to be grateful for, said the former first lady.

 Nouwen was also eloquent on the theme of forgiveness: